 insurance coverage options

 Learn more about what’s covered by homeowners insurance in Ontario.

-What you paid for your home and how much it would cost to rebuild if it were destroyed by a fire are two different prices.
-What someone is willing to sell you a home for dictates the price of purchasing a home, where as the cost of materials, labor and compliance with regulations impacts the price to rebuild your home if it is destroyed.
+What you paid for your home and how much it would cost to rebuild if it were destroyed by fire are two different prices.
+What someone is willing to sell you a home for dictates the price of purchasing a home, whereas the cost of materials, labor, and compliance with regulations impacts the price to rebuild your home if it is destroyed.
 As your insurance policy will rebuild your home if it is damaged, your insurance policy is based on how much it would cost to rebuild your home, not how much your home would sell for.

 It is also very common for the bank to require that your policy contains ‘Guaranteed Replacement Cost’.
 This is an inexpensive, optional endorsement that states the insurance company will pay whatever amount is required to rebuild your home after a total loss, regardless of whether this cost exceeds the limit displayed on your policy documents.
 Guaranteed Replacement Cost also includes the expense of removing the debris from your existing home.
 This is a great coverage to have, the cost of removing wreckage and constructing a new home from scratch can often be difficult to estimate given the number of potential variables.
 Guaranteed Replacement Cost truly gives a homeowner (and their bank) peace of mind.

 Your broker can help you determine if this endorsement is available for your home

 Unlike Auto Insurance, Home Insurance is not a mandatory coverage in Ontario.
 However, it is almost always a requirement of a mortgage.
 Before a bank or financial institution will lend funds to purchase a home, they will want to ensure that their financial interests are covered in the form of a homeowner’s insurance policy.
 In most cases, it is not possible to obtain a mortgage without first having an insurance policy in place to protect the home.